megamattzilla/f5_terraform/README.md

 rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
 ```
-If you get an error about a failure to download null provider- try agian in a few minutes.
+If you get an error about a failure to download null provider- try again in a few minutes.

 ## Build the template by running `terraform apply` command
 `terraform apply`
 Enter `yes` at the prompt.
 This will take ~15 minutes to build.

-At the end you should see output indicating the build was successfull:
+At the end you should see output indicating the build was successful:
 `Apply complete!
 Resources: 47 added, 0 changed, 0 destroyed.`

 Note the output for ALB_app1_pip which will be an IP Address